East Side of the Park

 The Broadway entrance to Elysian Park was the original “face” of the park.
 Largely overlooked in recent years, our organization is pushing to get formal signage and lighting re-installed.
 Park Row Drive guided 19th century sightseers along a curving road up to Buena Vista point.
 This road connects with Grand View Drive which wraps around the former reservoir and leads up to Point Grandview.
 As you keep going, the Drive passes by the 18-hole Chavez Ridge Disc Golf Course and meets up with Angels Point Road.
 You can branch off onto side trails and roads that lead to: Solano Canyon, Elysian Fields, San Gabriel Panorama and the Helipad.
-In the palm-lined section of Angels Point Road you’ll hear the “pops” of the Police Academy gun range, then end with a final city view at the giant sculpture at Angels Point.
+In the palm-lined section of Angels Point Road you’ll hear the “pops” of the Police Academy gun range, then end with a final city view under the giant modernist sculpture at Angels Point.

 The same West Side hiking rules apply, but a few trails can be less populated in the East so parties of two or more are suggested.